F5Networks/f5-icontrol-rest-python/CONTRIBUTING.md

  in them helps us figure out what to fix when and how it impacts our users.
 We like bugs because it means people are using our code, and we like fixing them even more.

-### Bugs
-TODO: What do we want in our bug reports and an example?

-### Feature Requests and Enhancements
-TODO: What do we want in our bug reports and an example?

 ## Pull Requests
 If you are submitting a pull request you need to make sure that you have done a few things first.